IT3038C/IT3038C.github.io/docs/week-2.md

 ![Screenshot of OpenSSH Key from PuTTYgen](/img/week-2/putty/4-openssh-key.png)

-Click “Save public key” and “Save private key”.
-Click “Yes” that you are sure you want to save without a passphrase.
+Click "Save public key" and "Save private key".
+Click "Yes" that you are sure you want to save without a passphrase.
 Save them to a location like C:\ssh_keys\
 Give the file name your username, reedws.pub and reedws.ppk respectively.